wso2/docs-apk/en/docs/get-started/quick-start-guide.md

     !!! info "Optionally, to Access Deployment through your local machine"

         1. Identify the `router-service` external IP address.
            ```
            kubectl get svc -n apk | grep router-service
            ```
         2. Invoke the API through the APK Gateway.
            ```
            kubectl port-forward svc/apk-test-wso2-apk-router-service -n apk 9095:9095
            ```

-## Step 2 - Deploy an API
+## Step 2 - Deploy the API

 Follow the instructions below to deploy an API using the kubectl:

 1. Create an API Custom Resource (CR) and create a production and/or sandbox HTTPRoute CRs, and service for the API backend.

     !!! info
-        You can find a sample CR set in the `<APK-HOME>/developer/tryout/samples/` directory.
+        - You can find a sample CR set in the `<APK-HOME>/developer/tryout/samples/` directory.
+        - The backend of the sample REST API is [https://httpbin.org/](https://httpbin.org/)

 2. Apply CRs to the Kubernetes API server using the kubectl.